asbjornh/A-sharp/README.md

 <h1>A#</h1>

-A dynamically typed functional programming language that I made to learn about compilers and interpreters.
+A tiny dynamically typed functional programming language that I made while learning about compilers and interpreters.
 It's inspired by F#, JavaScript and Lisp and compiles to JavaScript or runs in a Node.js interpreter.

-There is a very simple core library (`io`, `list` and `string`) that probably lacks what one would need for a real world app.
+There is a very simple core library (`io`, `list` and `string`).

+## Should I use A#?

+No. I don't even use it.
+If you think it looks interesting, try F#!

 ## Highlights

-- identifiers are `kebab-case` ❤️.
-Everyone should do this.
-Seriously.
+- `kebab-case` identifiers!
 - lists without separators `[1 2 3]`
 - objects without separators `{ name "John" }`